What Is the Function of the Kernel of an Operating System? A Detailed Guide

 How Kernel Infection Works

 In other words, the malware can see everything happening on the machine, including what the user is doing.
-Even your antivirus uses the kernel to scan for threats, which is why kernel-level malware is so difficult to detect and remove.
+Even your antivirus uses the kernel to scan for threats, which is why kernel-level malware is so challenging to detect and remove.

 Kernel Protection